Columbia University Protests: Updates

 Over 2,000 students voted, with 76% voting to financially divest.

-While the referendum acts as a consensus among students, it has no official influence over Columbia's financial investments or partnership with Tel Aviv University.
-However, this first referendum could push the University Senate to call a university-wide vote, according to the Columbia Spectator.
+While the referendum acted as a consensus among students, it had no official influence over Columbia’s financial investments or partnership with Tel Aviv University, according to the Columbia Spectator.

 “Columbia University welcomes and embraces the Israeli students, faculty, and staff on our campus,” a University spokesperson told Spectator.
 “We also benefit greatly from our dual degree program with Tel Aviv University.”